Jacques Brel: Film career

 In 1971 Brel appeared in his fifth feature film, Franz, the first film he directed.
 Brel also co-wrote the screenplay with Paul Andréota and produced the soundtrack with François Rauber.
 The film co-starred Barbara, Danièle Evenou, Fernand Fabre, Serge Sauvions, Louis Navarre, Jacques Provins, and François Cadet.
 The film is about Léon (Brel) and Léonie (Barbara), who meet in a convalescent home for state employees in Blankenberge: Catherine (Danièle Evenou) is Léonie's friend.
 Léonie is shy and reserved while Catherine is loose and flirtatious.
 Most men are attracted to her vitality, but Léon is the exception.
 Léonie is intrigued by Léon's secretive personality.
 She gradually becomes attracted to his clumsy behaviour and they fall in love.
 The other residents, amused by this unlikely love affair, decide to obstruct their relationship, which drives Léon to suicide.
 The film was released on 2 February 1972, and although praised by the critics, it was not a commercial success.

-In 1971 Brel appeared in his sixth feature film, Les Assassins de l'ordre (Law breakers), directed by Marcel Carné and co-starring Paola Pitagora, Catherine Rouvel, and Charles Denner.
+In 1971 Brel appeared in his sixth feature film, Les Assassins de l'ordre, directed by Marcel Carné and co-starring Paola Pitagora, Catherine Rouvel, and Charles Denner.
 Brel plays Bernard Level, a provincial judge, who presides over a delicate case.
 A man who was arrested for a minor crime died during police questioning.
 When Level decides to prosecute the policemen and initiates an investigation, he receives threats and intimidation from those wanting to stop the investigation.
 The film was released on 7 May 1971.

 In 1972 Brel appeared in his seventh feature film, L'aventure, c'est l'aventure (The adventure is the adventure), directed by Claude Lelouch.
 The story follows five crooks who decide to switch from bank robbery to political kidnapping.
 Among their first hostages is singer Johnny Hallyday.
 The film was released 4 May 1972, and became a huge box-office smash.
 While filming L'aventure, c'est l'aventure on location in the Caribbean, Brel met and fell in love with a young actress and dancer by the name of Maddly Bamy.
 Brel would spend the final years of his life with her.